kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 }
 ```

-* The Auth Controller then calls the `authenticate()` method of the Passport Wrapper which formats and sends the request to the Authentication Strategy, in this case the Passport Oauth Plugin.
+* The Auth Controller then calls the `authenticate()` method of the Passport Wrapper which formats and sends the request to the Authentication Strategy (in this case the Passport Oauth Plugin).

-* The Passport Oauth Plugin forwards the OAuth2 Authorization Code to the OAuth2 Provider in order to retrieve the OAuth2 Token and the user's profile data.
+* The Passport Oauth Plugin forwards the OAuth2 Authorization Code to the OAuth2 Provider (GitHub) in order to retrieve the OAuth2 Token and the user's third-party profile data.

-* The Passport Oauth Plugin then checks internal storage to check if a user already exists with the given GitHub ID, and returns their `kuid` to the Passport Wrapper _(Note: If no related user is found in Kuzzle Backend, the plugin can either deny the authentication request or create the user automatically, depending on the settings)._
+* The Passport Oauth Plugin then checks internal storage to see if a user already exists with the given OAuth2 Provider ID (GitHub ID), and returns their `kuid` to the Passport Wrapper _(Note: If no user is found in Kuzzle Backend, the plugin can either deny the authentication request or create the user automatically depending on the settings)._

 * The Passport Wrapper calls the User Repository to get the profile data for the user with the given `kuid`.